-Interest calculations are based on NS&I rates - the NS&I rate changed from 3.65% to 4% from 23 May 2024
+> Interest calculations are based on NS&I rates (Director Saver) - the NS&I rates have changed often the current rate from 3.30% from 5 March 2025.
+Historical rates

 Compensation

 Section 23 Public Service Pensions and Judicial Offices Act 2022 provides a permissive power for scheme managers to pay compensation in respect of compensatable losses incurred by members because of the discrimination, or because of putting members in the same pension position they would have been in but for the discrimination.